aaron4522/CS-0010-Final-Project/.ipynb_checkpoints/README-checkpoint.md

 *

 If you are not affiliated with the University of Pittsburgh, please ignore this repository.
-It is for a final project for an introductory-level CS course, in which we must determine which Pittsburgh neighborhood it "the best".
+It is for a final project for an introductory-level CS course, in which we must determine which Pittsburgh neighborhood is "the best".